djcasual/nagios-plugin-couchbase/README.md

 * Python requests module
 * PyYAML

-For Nagios:
+For Nagios/Check_MK:
 * send_nsca via the nsca or nsca-ng packages

 ## Configuration
-This plugin is configured to submit passive checks to Nagios via NSCA.
+This plugin is configured to submit passive checks to Nagios/Check_MK via NSCA.
 The set of metrics to monitor and thresholds for each metric are locally configured in the check_couchbase.yaml file.

 ### Minimum configuration
 Make sure the following properties match your environment:
 * couchbase_host
 * couchbase_user
 * couchbase_password
+* monitor_type
 * monitor_host
 * monitor_port
 * nagios_nsca_path
+* nagios_nsca_config

 Note that the user executing this script must have read access to /etc/send_nsca.cfg.